 In his seminal marketing book Influence: The Psychology of Persuasion, Dr Robert Cialdini laid out principles to help people wield influence over others.

-Cialdini's Six Principles of Influence are reciprocity, scarcity, authority, commitment, liking and commitment.
+Cialdini's Six Principles of Influence are reciprocity, scarcity, authority, commitment, liking and consensus.

 AN IMPACTFUL MODEL.